 - Storing: Dried leaves can be stored in an airtight container for about 6 months.

-Propagating Lemon Balm
+Lemon Balm Propagation

-- Seed: Lemon balm can be grown from seed that has been stratified (chilled or frozen) for at least 7 days; once stratified germination will happen in about 14 days.
+- Seed: Lemon balm can be grown from a seed that has been stratified (chilled or frozen) for at least 7 days; once stratified germination will happen in about 14 days.
 Lemon balm will self-sow in place.
-You can also sow seeds in place in fall for spring plants.
+You can also sow seeds in place in the fall for spring plants.

 - Cuttings: Root lemon balm cuttings in late spring or early summer; dip cut ends in a rooting hormone and plant stems in organic potting soil.